zh121800/OFFSIDE/README.md

 pip install --upgrade pip
 pip install ms-swift
-pip install -r requirements.txt
+pip install -r requirements.txt pip install -U flash-attn --no-build-isolation
 ```
-2. Unzip the data
 ```
 cd OFFSIDE
 unzip -o data.zip
 ```
+## Installation Note: flash-attn

+If you encounter issues while installing `flash-attn`, you can visit the project's releases page (https://github.com/Dao-AILab/flash-attention/releases/) to download the appropriate package based on your CUDA and Python versions, then extract and install it manually.

 ## <a name="data"/> 🍎: Dataset Construction
-We have provided all of the images and corresponding text description in data.zip.
+**Dataset Access:** We have provided all of the images and corresponding text descriptions on [Hugging Face](https://huggingface.co/datasets/zh1218001/OFFSIDE).

 Taking Kevin De Bruyne as an example, we have a total of 8 images of him.
 Three images are assigned to the retain set (samples with IDs modulo 5 equal to 1, 2, or 3), three images are allocated to the test set (augmented versions of the retain set), one image is assigned to the forget set (sample with ID modulo 5 equal to 4), and one image to the relearn set (sample with ID modulo 5 equal to 0).
 Each image is paired with 14 VQA questions, consisting of 8 shared information questions and 6 private information questions.
 Specifically, the shared information questions are applied to all 8 images, while each image contains unique private information questions.
 To save space, we provide a shortened version of the answer as an example: